Skip to main content

 • Strato V-Server is too slow as of late 2021.

-Dedicated servers with SSD or NVMe will always have sufficient IOPS.
+Dedicated servers with SATA or NVMe SSD will always have sufficient IOPS.
 Do avoid hardware RAID though, see below.
-OVH Advance line as well as Hetzner are well-liked dedicated options; Linode or Strato or any other provider will work as well.
+OVH Advance line is a well-liked dedicated option; Linode or Strato or any other provider will work as well.

 For own hardware, we've seen three causes of low IOPS:

 • Overheating of the SSD.
 Check smartctl -x.
-You want the SSD to be at or below 40 degrees Celsius.
+You want the SSD to be at ~ 40-50 degrees Celsius, so it does not throttle.

 • Hardware RAID, no TRIM support.
 Flash the controller to HBA and use software RAID.